Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

 \begin{lmm} (\textit{Agreement}) If node $r$ commits request $m$ with sequence number $h$, no other non-faulty node commits request $m'$ ($m \neq m'$) with the same sequence number $h$. \end{lmm}

-\begin{proof} We assume that the internal consensus protocol of both coordinator and participants domains ensures agreement.
+\begin{prf} We assume that the internal consensus protocol of all domains ensures agreement.
 Let $m$ and $m'$ ($m \neq m'$) be two committed cross-domain requests with sequence numbers $h = [h_i,h_j,h_k,...]$ and $h' = [h'_k,h'_l,h'_m,..]$ respectively.
 Committing a request requires matching \pred messages from $n{-}f$ different nodes of {\em every} involved domain.
 Therefore, given an involved domain $d_k$ in the intersection of $m$ and $m'$, at least a quorum of $n{-}f$ nodes of $d_k$ have sent matching \pred messages for $m$ and at least a quorum of $n{-}f$ nodes of $d_k$ have sent matching \pred messages for $m'$.
-Since any $2$ quorums intersect on at least one non-faulty node, $h_k \neq h'_k$, hence, $h \neq h'$. \end{proof}
+Since any two quorums intersect on at least one non-faulty node, $h_k \neq h'_k$, hence, $h \neq h'$. \end{prf}

 \begin{lmm} (\textit{Validity}) If a non-faulty node $r$ commits $m$, then $m$ must have been proposed by some node $\pi$. \end{lmm}